 Cafe Vienna Lager

-- 4 lbs. unhopped amber malt extract syrup
+5 lbs.
+(2.3 kg) unhopped amber liquid malt extract

-Remove from heat, set in ice water to cool, and add coffee beans and cinnamon stick.
-Steep at least 15 minutes, then chill and top off to 5.25 gals. with pre-boiled chilled water.
-At 75° F pitch dry lager yeast or a liquid culture (I've had great luck in this recipe with Wyeast 2308 Munich).
-Seal and ferment for two days at 65° to 70° F, then place in a cooler (50° to 55° F) for a week.
-Rack to secondary and, if possible, place in a cold place (40° F or below) for three to six more weeks.
-(Otherwise, maintain at 50° F for three or four weeks.)
+Remove from heat and chill the wort down to 180 °F (82 °C) add coffee beans and cinnamon stick.
+Steep at least 15 minutes, then chill fully and top off to 5.25 gals.
+(20 L) with water.
+At 75 °F (24 °C) pitch dry lager yeast or a liquid culture.
+Seal and ferment for one day at 65 °F (18 °C), then place in a cooler set between 50 to 55 °F (10 to 13 °C) for a week.
+Rack to secondary and, if possible, place in a cold place (40 °F/4 °C or below) for three more weeks.
+(Otherwise, maintain at 50 °F/10 °C for two to thee weeks.)
 Prime with corn sugar and bottle.
-Age cold (40° to 50° F) six to eight weeks, space permitting.

 Experienced decoction mashers will probably laugh at this primitive partial-decoction-mash recipe.
 I know it is not quite a usual triple decoction, but it seems to work for this recipe.
 If you have a better all-grain Vienna recipe, go with it.
 If you are going to mash at all for this recipe, I strongly encourage you to try it as a decoction, if only for the lovely color you can produce by boiling the mash.

-Extract brewers who can't even partial mash, don't worry; an additional pound of amber dry malt extract will give you enough body and fermentables to make this work.
-I would suggest steeping some cracked Munich (see mash recipe) in your brewing water before you add the extracts, for color and grain aroma.
+Extract brewers who can’t even partial mash, don’t worry; an additional pound of amber dry malt extract will give you enough body and fermentables to make this work.
+Briess Goldpils Vienna liquid malt extract mixed with the amber malt extract maybe a good substitute as well.

 Dark-roasted coffee should be avoided, because it will darken the beer.
 You want to give a hint of coffee and cinnamon, not make them the dominant flavors, so don’t steep them in the cooling wort too long, but just long enough to give some brownish color and coffee-cinnamon aroma.